-The vast majority of respondents to the piloting lives in big cities (72%) and this is acceptable since hospitals and private clinics providing Renal Replacement Therapies (RRT) are located to capitals and big cities (cities with population more than 1 million citizens).
-The chart 1.2 presents the data.
+The vast majority of respondents in the piloting live in big cities (72%) and this is acceptable since hospitals and private clinics providing Renal Replacement Therapies (RRT) are located in capitals and big cities (cities with a population consisting of more than 1 million citizens).
+The chart 1.2 presents the data:

-The marital status of the participants presented to the chart 1.3.
-As you may see the majority is married at a rate of 74%.
+The marital status of the participants presented in chart 1.3.
+As illustrated, the majority is married at a rate of 74%.
 Twelve percent is divorced and fourteen percent remains single.

-Over half of the respondents to the piloting had a high school diploma and 21% had a bachelor's degree, chart 1.4 below:
+Over half of the respondents in the piloting had a high school diploma and 21% had a bachelor's degree, chart 1.4 below:

-On chart 1.5 you may identify a severe inicator.
-The majority of participants are out of the workforce (56%) and only 37% works full time.
+On chart 1.5 a significant indicator is illustrated.
+The majority of participants are retired (56%) and only 37% work full time.

-The chart 1.6 imprints the health condition of the patients that receive support from their caregivers.
-As you can see the majority of patients undergoing dialysis and this is resulted due to the significant participation of caregivers that visited (with the patients) the dialysis unit in Aegina during summer period.
+The chart 1.6 shows the health condition of the patients that receive support from their caregivers.
+As shown on the chart, the majority of patients is undergoing dialysis and this is due to the significant participation of caregivers that visited (with the patients) the dialysis unit in Aegina during the summer period.

-In our question to the respondents "how many people you care for" (patients, family members) the answers we received are presented at chart 1.7.
-Thirty five percent reported that has to provide care to a patient and a family member as well.
-Two percent offers support to 5 people.
+In our question to the respondents "how many people do you care for" (patients, family members) the answers we received are presented at chart 1.7.
+Thirty five percent reported that they had to provide care for a patient and a family member as well.
+Two percent offer support to 5 people.

-At chart 1.8 we can see that the majority of the participants providing care to 1 patient with CKD.
-Seven percent offers support services to 2 patients with CKD (this special category mostly refers to brothers/sisters with polycystic kidney disease, the only genetic hereditary disease of kidneys).
+On chart 1.8 it is shown that the majority of the participants provide care for one patient with CKD.
+Seven percent offer support services to two patients with CKD (this special category mostly refers to brothers/sisters with polycystic kidney disease, the only genetic hereditary disease of kidneys).

-The vast majority of respondents has 2 or 3 years' experience in the field of career, with fourteen per cent of respondents to count 8 years of providing care, see chart 1.9 below.
+The vast majority of respondents have two or three years of experience in the field of care, with 14% of respondents having provided care for 8 years, see chart 1.9 below.
 As we all know Kidney disease is a chronic condition that demands a multiyear support from the caregivers to patients.